vrc-get/vrc-get/docs/vpm-spec.md

 One single VPM Repository can be consists of multiple servers, such as the package information server and the package archive server.
 The VPM Repository acts as an HTTP server to provide the package information and the package archive file.

-As described above, the VPM Client and VPM Repository communicate with each other by using the HTTP protocol [[HTTP]].
+As described above, the VPM Client and VPM Repository communicate with each other via HTTP [[HTTP]].

 VPM Profile Folder is the folder that contains the configuration files and the cache files of the VPM Client.
 The configuration file for VPM Client should be shared among the VPM Clients because it contains the user-wide installed repositories list.